denten-books/plain-text/main.md

 The traditional dichotomy between form and content obscures the complexity of this dynamic.
-Formalism overloads the concept of form to bear functions of material and design, which should not be treated at the same layer of analysis.
+Formalism overloads the concept of form to bear functions of matter and design, which cannot not be treated at the same layer of analysis.
 In Plato we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
 Compare for example the translations from Plato's *Timaeus*.
 In the dialog, Timaeus, the titular character, explains the nature of the physical world.
 Similarly to the passage about wax by Descartes (quoted in a footnote earlier), Timaeus notices that